raymondngiam/bovw-place-recognition/README.md

 ### Running the complete solution

-- Execute the binary with image path as first argument, and pipe the output to an html file.
+- Run the executable with the desired image path as first argument, and pipe the output to an html file in `<repo_root>/web_app/`.

     ```shell
     $ cd <repo_root>/bin